GenericMappingTools/GMTjl_doc/documentation/modules/plot.md

    Fills the plotting canvas with a backround image.
 That image may come from a file (*e.g.* **bg="cute.png"**) or from a predefined function name.
 Possible names are: *akley, eggs, circle, parabola, rosenbrok, sombrero, x, y, xy, x+y* (see also \myreflink{Plot surfaces}).
 In the forms **bg=img** and **bg=grd**, the *img* and *grd* stand for a
    \myreflink{Image type} and a \myreflink{Grid type} object respectively.
-Image types can have associated a color map (if they do not see the \myreflink{image_cpt!} on how to assign one) but grid type do not so we need to provide that information in case the *turbo* default is not intended.
+Image types can have associated a color map (if they do not, see the \myreflink{image_cpt!} on how to assign one) but a grid type do not so we need to provide that information in case the *turbo* default is not intended.
 To assign a colormap the **bg** argument must be a two elements tuple, where first element is any of *funname|img|grd* and the second a colormap name (a CPT) or a \myreflink{CPT type}
    object (see also \myreflink{makecpt}).
 To revert the sense of the color progression prefix the colormap name or of the predefined function with a '-'.
 Example: `plot(rand(8,2), bg=(:sombrero, "-magma"))`.
 Note that the images, either generated or read from file, will normally be deformed to fill the entire area selected with the **region** option.
-If that is not wished or if the image coordinates are intended to be used than this is not the right option but instead you should \myreflink{grdimage} followed plot call(s).
+If that is not wished or if the image coordinates are intended to be used, then this is not the right option but instead you should \myreflink{grdimage} followed plot call(s).
 Another point to notice is that the
    \myreflink{frame} option also has a *fill* or *bg|background* option that also fills the canvas but it does it using a constant color by replicating a pattern (that can be an image too) and this has a quite different result.